-In October of 1951, actors Tyrone Power and Linda Christian welcomed a baby girl named Romina.
-The same year, the baby name Romina appeared on the SSA’s list for the very first time.
+In October of 1951, actors Tyrone Power and Linda Christian welcomed their first baby, Romina, who was named after the church in Italy (Santa Francesca Romana) where they had married in 1949.
+The same year, the baby name Romina appeared in the SSA’s data for the very first time.

 In September of 1953, Power and Christian welcomed their second baby girl, Taryn, whose name was likely inspired by “Tyrone.”
-The same year, the baby name Taryn debuted on the list.
+The same year, the baby name Taryn debuted in the data.

 In November of 1956, boxer Floyd Patterson and his wife Sandra welcomed a baby girl named Seneca.
-The same year, the traditionally male name Seneca debuted on the list as a female name.
-Patterson said the name was inspired by a street sign.
+The same year, the traditionally male name Seneca debuted in the data as a female name.
+Patterson said the name was inspired by a street in Brooklyn.

-In October of 1958, actor/singer Rosemary Clooney and actor José Ferrer welcomed a baby girl named Monsita — their fifth child.
+In October of 1958, singer/actor Rosemary Clooney and actor José Ferrer welcomed a baby girl named Monsita — their fourth child.
 The same year, Monsita debuted.
 It fell off the list the very next year, though, making it a one-hit wonder.

-Honorable mentions from the ’50s include:
+Some honorable mentions from the 1950s:

 Liza, which became more popular after Liz Taylor named her daughter Liza in 1957.

 Tyrone, which became more popular after Tyrone Power named his third child Tyrone in 1959.
 The increased usage could also have been influenced by the death of the actor himself the same year, though.